 Unlike the municipal law enforcement agencies, the Sheriff has jurisdiction in all areas of the county including the cities within Greene County.

-The Greene County Sheriff's Office has an operating budget of over 18 million dollars.
-We employ 350 full-time personnel with 46 Reserves and over 200 Citizen Volunteers.
-We operate a jail with an average daily inmate population of 681.
+The Greene County Sheriff's Office has an operating budget of over 25 million dollars and employs 400+ full time personnel with 46 Reserves and over 200 Citizen Volunteers.
+The jail houses an average daily inmate population of over 900.
+The Sheriff’s Office oversees protection of 670 square miles.

-Sheriff Arnott's accomplishments during his first term of Office include but are not limited to:
+Sheriff Arnott's accomplishments during his tenure include but are not limited to: